How To Create More Sales With A Single Piece of Marketing Content

 The shift from cost centre to profit engine is a beautiful thing.

-The only kind of content that marketers should be focussed on developing and improving are their ads and their landing page copy (this includes any automated marketing for buyers who don’t purchase or ‘convert’ from the first click).
+The only kind of content that marketers should be focussed on developing and improving are their ads and their videos (this includes any automated marketing for buyers who don’t purchase or ‘convert’ from the first click).

 Truly understanding why people are buying your products and services gives you a massive edge in getting even better at direct response marketing.

 When you combine advertising performance data, website conversion data and the live feedback from your sales people speaking to qualified buyers in this model, you gain a real-time feedback loop that helps you improve the entire process quickly.

 This approach has another hidden benefit.

 Another benefit of using buyer driven marketing is truly understanding buyer intent.
 This helps you find and serve even more customers you couldn’t reach or didn’t know existed before.